blaisep/private_facts/docs/source/faq.rst

 Questions
 =========

+    * Why not use a browser app?

 WebAPI
 ======

     * How to check the status of server?
     * How to create the first file?